FotoFaces/Documentation/README.md

 - This algorithm is the same implemented in the old fotoface

+#### Glasses

+- Gets the values of the nose (landmarks 29-36)
+- cuts a square of the image with the nose
+- Applies a blur using the guassian blur function from opencv for an accurate detection
+- uses opencv canny function to get the edges of the images (bounding the objects of the image, in this case the bridge of the glasses) as strips of white pixels
+- Takes the transpose of the image to get column vectors and Takes a vector along the center of the nose
+- Checks if there are any white pixels in the image
+- This algorithm is the same implemented in the old fotofaces
+- This blog explains the same algorithm https://medium.com/mlearning-ai/glasses-detection-opencv-dlib-bf4cd50856da

 #### Hats

 - do a machine learning prediction test